saucelabs/sauce-school/codelabs/Module1_SauceCTL_Native.md

 * The `sauce` options allow you to set the datacenter, and other information that will be passed to sauce and can be used for debugging tests, such as the name, `build` number from your CI tool, and number of machines you would like to run concurrently.
 *   The `xcuitest` information specifies the name and location of the app and test packages
 *   The `suites` information includes the name, browser, and the configuration for your test suites such as what types of file names to look for to run as tests, and other metadata that is passed to your Sauce Labs account for running tests and displaying results.
+  * `TestOptions` allows you to specify which test classes and methods will be run in that suite
   * The `devices` and option specifies which real device you will use.
 Setting an `id` lets you choose a single device, or you can use `name` with [dynamic device allocation](https://docs.saucelabs.com/mobile-apps/automated-testing/appium/real-devices/#dynamic-device-allocation).
   <!-- * The `devices` and `emulators` options specify which real device or emulator on a virtual machine you will use.
 See the [platform configurator](https://saucelabs.com/platform/platform-configurator) for emulator options, and how to [specify Real Devices](https://docs.saucelabs.com/mobile-apps/automated-testing/appium/real-devices/#dynamic-device-allocation). -->
-  * `TestOptions` allows you to specify which sets of tests in the source code will be run
 *   The `artifacts` information includes what assets (such as images and videos of your tests) are fetched and stored locally.
 The options for downloading assets include `always`, `never`, `pass`, `fail`.

 #### .sauceignore